 Be On Time

 Please help your cabin be on time to all meals and events.
-We have created a schedule for a reason and with such a large group even one cabin being late can throw something off.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+We have created a schedule for a reason and with such a large group even one cabin being late can throw something off.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Stick to Ministering to Your Same Gender